REGIOCAST/music-docs/content/server/deployment/digital_ocean.md

 On a node with 1 GB of RAM Digital Ocean allows up to 22 Connections.
 To prevent issues on Blue/Green deployments set this to half.

-On a Node with 4 GB of RAM with a maximum of 97 Connections you can set this value to 45.
+On a Node with 4 GB of RAM with a maximum of 97 Connections, you can set this value to 45.

 ### Healthcheck